vinniefalco/LuaBridge/README.md

 There are five types of objects that LuaBridge can register:

-- **Data**: Global variables, static class data members, and class data members.
+- **Data**: Global variables, data members, and static data members.

-- **Functions**: Regular functions, static class members, and class member functions.
+- **Functions**: Global functions, member functions, and static member functions.

-- **CFunctions**: A regular function, static class member function, or class member function that uses the `lua_CFunction` calling convention.
+- **CFunctions**: A regular function, member function, or static member function that uses the `lua_CFunction` calling convention.

 - **Namespaces**: A namespace is simply a table containing registrations of functions, data, properties, and other namespaces.

-- **Properties**: Global properties, static class properties, and class member properties.
+- **Properties**: Global properties, property members, and static property members.
 These appear like data to Lua, but are implemented using get and set functions on the C++ side.

 Both data and properties can be marked as _read-only_ at the time of registration.
 This is different from `const`; the values of these objects can